ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

     print(line)
 ```
 Note how when using `with` we do not have to worry about closing the file -- it is taken care of automatically when we exit the code block. `with` also makes sure that any exceptions that occur when opening the file are dealt with appropriately.

+The second argument we provide to the `open()` function, `"r"`, tells the Python we want to open the file for *reading* from it.
+There are other arguments that we could have given such as `"w"` for writing to the file. <a href="https://docs.python.org/3/library/functions.html#open" target="_blank">More details can be found in the Python documentation</a>.

 <a name="feeling"></a>